 Marti was born and raised in Winter Park and owned her own insurance agency.
 She is the mother of two, grandmother to five, great-grandmother of two and a life partner to David who is diagnosed with Parkinson's.
 As a caregiver, Marti dedicates herself to ensuring David has every chance to socialize and stay active in all the programs offered in their area.
 Marti has served on several non-profits as Board President in previous years.
 In Marti's role as President, she plans to teach the community about Parkinson's as well as raise money to grow the organization.

 Scott is the Chief Financial Officer at Florida Citrus Sports and will serve as Treasurer on the PACF Board of Directors.
-Scott is married to Debbie Herring and they have three sons, Brett, Sean, and Kendall.
 His hobbies are playing and watching sports especially the Steelers, Penguins and the Pirates.
 Scott heard about the Parkinson’s Association through a close friend, and current board member, John Gabriel.
 John encouraged Scott to join the board and assume the position as Treasurer.
 Scott wants to help those living with Parkinson’s, their caregivers, and families so everyone can live life to the fullest.